markcheret/cheret-org/content/posts/squiggly-lines/index.en.md

 ## Input

-I wanted to exercise my blending techniques, depth, perspective and shading work, so I just penciled a few lines on a blank piece of paper and went from there.
+I wanted to exercise my blending techniques, depth, perspective and shading work, so I just pencilled a few lines on a blank piece of paper and went from there.

 ![alt text](20221219-squiggly_lines_draft.jpeg "Initial sketch.")